8_The Scene Graph

 Otherwise, we apply the matrix as a global transformation.

-to apply a specific type of transformation matrix to this object.
+to apply a specific type of transformation matrix to the object.

 Finally, add this code to the Object3D